Roadmap

 We are looking into how to be able to configure a time-to-live on these deletion markers so that old history can be cleaned up.

 The current user interface is built around configuring pipes, which is a low-level building block in Sesam.
-We have now estabilished best practices that describe the patterns you should use to build a robust and extensible Sesam solution using pipes.
-We also have schemas for all the built-in systems, and will have schemas for all systems once Extensions are in place.
+We have now established best practices that describe the patterns you should use to build a robust and extensible Sesam solution using pipes.

 We are looking into how we can design a high-level configuration, and corresponding user interface, that builds upon these features.